hummigbird1/KeepassPowershell/README.md

 * Follow the instructions
 * Enjoy!

+To jump in take a look at the examples in the [Documentation/ExampleScripts](https://github.com/hummigbird1/KeepassPowershell/tree/master/Documentation/ExampleScripts) folder in this repository.

 ## Available Cmdlets
 To see all Cmdlets provided and check if the installation was actually successful just run: